-Regpack offers safe and secure payments through a customizable payment form where you own the code, so you have complete control over the look and customization of your checkout page.
+Our online payment software, Regpack, offers safe and secure payments through a customizable payment form where you own the code, so you have complete control over the look and customization of your checkout page.

 No redirect pages or combinations of online and downloadable forms in sight!

 While we’re on the subject of customer trust, let’s discuss another way to make them suspicious of you immediately: asking for more information than absolutely necessary.

 Many online businesses force users to create an account or sign in before proceeding with a purchase.
 One of them is Home Depot: